 Day One: Take a Hot Air Balloon Ride

-It’s best to take your hot air balloon ride as soon as you get into Cappadocia as they are completely dependent on wind conditions.
-So if you wait until your last day, unfortunately your trip may get cancelled and you’ll miss out on the bucket list activity that puts Cappadocia on every Turkey itinerary.
+It’s best to take your Cappadocia hot air balloon ride early in your trip as they are completely dependent on wind conditions.
+So if you wait until your last day, unfortunately, your trip may get canceled and you’ll miss out on the bucket list activity that puts Cappadocia on every Turkey itinerary.
 Taskonaklar can handle your booking on your behalf and they have one company that they recommend above all others; Ürgürp Balloon Tours.

 The tour will pick you up from your hotel bright and early at 3:40am to take you to their office for tea, coffee, and a light breakfast.
 Once everyone is checked in they’ll drive you to the spot where all of the balloons launch and you will watch as your balloon is inflated.
 They fit around 20 people in each basket so quarters are tight but everyone has their own railing space so no one will block your epic views of sun rising over the city.